 The Tai Chi form is designed to be impossible to do perfectly.

 much of the training consists of dealing with wobbles.

 The more one practices, the more one develops awareness.

 This continually increasing awareness reveals more things which need work.

 It’s never ending, thankfully.
-Be friends with it.
+And it contains joy.

 Photo by Warren D. Conner, copyright, 2019, all rights reserved.